user4815162342/stew-cli/readme.md

 And, someday, if Stew isn't around, and you stumble upon your own project, you will probably still be able to go through it and see what's there.

+## Installation:

+Stew is not yet set up as an npm package.
+It is, however, installable with npm from the github repository.
+Just do this (`sudo` as desired):

+`npm -g install user4815162342/stew-cli`

+And "stew" will be available in your path.

+Note that `npm -g update` won't automatically update this (yet?).
+Instead, to make sure it's updated, just run the install again.

+You can check the current version of stew CLi with:

+`stew version`